On low temperature kinetic theory; spin diffusion, Bose Einstein condensates, anyons: Introduction.

 That implies the evolution of the gas density $f$;

 which gives the Boltzmann equation when driven by a collision term $Q(f)$,

 \\ \\ For two particles having pre-collisional velocities $v,v_*$, denote the velocities after collision by $v',v'_*$, and write $f_*= f(v_*),\quad f'= f(v'),\quad f'_*= f(v'_*)$ .
 In this notation the classical Boltzmann collision operator becomes $Q(f)=\int B(f'f_*'-ff_*)dv_*d\omega$.
 The kernel $B$ is typically of the type $b(\omega)|v-v_*|^s$ with $-3<s\leq 1$.
 The collision term is linear in the density of each of the two participating molecules, and all collisions respecting the conservation laws are participating.
-Mass and kinetic energy are each conserved, and the monotone in time entropy $\int dvdx f\log f(t)$ prevents strong concentrations to form.\\ \\ The quantum setting is different from the classical one (cf [K], [S]).
+Mass and kinetic energy are each conserved, and the monotone in time entropy $\int dvdx f\log f(t)$ prevents strong concentrations to form.\\ \\ The quantum case is different from the classical one (cf [K], [S]).
+The rich phenomenology of low temperature gases corresponds to a similarly rich mathematical structure for its models, including the kinetic ones.
 Close to absolute zero, permitted energy levels are often discrete, implying fewer collisions.
 There may exist a condensate, where an excitation can interact only with those modes of its zero-point motion that will not give away energy.
-In the quantum regime, also the thermal de Broglie wave length may become much larger than the typical inter-particle distance, a situation different from classical kinetic theory.
+In the quantum regime, the thermal de Broglie wave length may become much larger than the typical inter-particle distance, a situation absent from classical kinetic theory.
 The scattering is wave-like, and two-body quantum statistics gives an imprint on the individual collision process, e.g. the Pauli principle for fermions.
 A quantum situation is usually not scale invariant; change the energy interval and the nature of participating particles may change, e.g. from atoms to phonons.
-When temperature passes a critical value, the old model may suggest a wildly inadequate new one.\\ \\ The rich phenomenology of low temperature gases corresponds to a similarly rich mathematical structure for its models, including the kinetic ones.
-The quantum kinetic collisions and equations are much more varied and fine-tuned than in the classical case.
-This paper considers, in order to illustrate a number of differences from the classical case, some typical non-linear quantum kinetic models evolving through pair collisions; \\ \\ 1) the Nordheim-Boltzmann model,\\ 2) spin in the fermionic case,\\ 3) low temperature bosons and a condensate,\\ 4) a kinetic anyon equation.\\ \\ These models have been obtained by phenomenological physics arguments from wave mechanics in the Heisenberg setting and from quantum field theory.
-A few discussions of formal mathematical validation from interacting quantum particles can be found in [ESY], [BCEP], [S2], and from weakly nonlinear wave equations with random initial data in [LS].\\ \\ Based on the examples 1-4, the final section will elaborate on some \\ 5) differences between quantum and classical Boltzmann theory.\\ \\ {\bf Acknowlegement.} The author wishes to warmly thank H. Spohn for valuable comments on an earlier version and for providing the Fermi-Hubbard section 2c.\\ \\
+When temperature passes a critical value, the description suggested by the old model may be wildly inadequate.\\ \\ In order to illustrate a number of differences from the classical case, this paper considers some typical non-linear quantum kinetic models evolving through pair collisions; \\ \\ 1) the Nordheim-Boltzmann model,\\ 2) spin in the fermionic case,\\ 3) low temperature bosons and a condensate,\\ 4) a kinetic anyon equation.\\ \\ These models have been obtained by phenomenological physics arguments from wave mechanics in the Heisenberg setting and from quantum field theory.
+A few studies of formal mathematical validation from interacting quantum particles can be found [ESY], [BCEP], [S2], and from weakly nonlinear wave equations with random initial data [LS].\\ \\ Based on the examples 1-4, the final section will elaborate on some \\ 5) differences between quantum and classical Boltzmann theory.\\ \\ {\bf Acknowlegement.} The author wishes to warmly thank H. Spohn for valuable comments on an earlier version and for providing the Fermi-Hubbard section 2c.\\ \\